It’s about Time! In 2016, Menlo rolled out new schedules that offer more sleep, greater balance, and a slower daily pace.

 Features of the New Schedules

-- A later start time (8:20 am) will help our students get more sleep.
+- A later start time (8:20 am) helps our students get more sleep.

-- A rotating schedule will benefit students by having classes at different times during the seven-day block rotation.
+- A rotating schedule benefits students by having classes at different times during the seven-day block rotation.

 - Advocacy check-in begins each day, giving advocates the opportunity to take attendance and check in on how students are doing.
 Students can ease into their day more prepared for the work of school, and it’s a nice and important way to start each day.